Devershika/Java-Experiment-2/README.md

 # Arrays
-This repository consist of array and basic operation formed on arrays

 ## Description

 This Java program provides functionalities for working with arrays, including separating even and odd numbers and finding the smallest distance between neighboring elements.